top of page

 Clevedon Pier

+Sunset at 'the most beautiful pier in Engand' as described by the poet laureate Sir John Betjeman.
 Clevedon Pier is located in the town of Clevedon, situated in North Somerset, England on the east shore of the Severn Estuary.
-It was described by Sir John Betjeman, as "the most beautiful pier in England".
-More recently it was restored after a partial collapse in the 1970s and now is open most days for visitors to stroll along once more.
+After a partial collapse in the 1970s the pier was retored and is now open most days for visitors to stroll along once more.

 02